knbz/security-advisor/index.md

 - Vulnerabilities in container images that are stored in {{site.data.keyword.registrylong_notm}}
 - Suspicious clients and server IPs communicating with a Kubernetes cluster in {{site.data.keyword.containerlong_notm}} (preview)

 Ready to get started?
-Get to the service dashboard in one of the following way:
+Get to the service dashboard in one of the following ways:

 <ul>
   <li>By using the tile: